Obstetrics and gynaecology: United Kingdom

 All doctors must first complete medical school and obtain a MBBS or equivalent certification.
 This portion typically takes five years.
 Following this, they are eligible for provisional registration with the General Medical Council.
-They then must complete a two years of foundation training.
+They then must complete two years of foundation training.
 After the first year of training is complete, trainees are eligible for full registration with the General Medical Council.
 After the foundation training is complete applicants take the Part 1 MRCOG examination administered by the Royal College of Obstetricians and Gynaecologists.
 There are an additional seven years of training after this, and two more exams (Part 2 and Part 3 MRCOG exams) which adds up to nine years total minimum in training, although some trainees may take longer.

-History

 Subspecialties

 Examples of subspecialty training available to physicians in the US are: